felix-mueller/camunda-docs-static/optimize/content/technical-guide/configuration/index.md

 ```
 camunda.optimize.es.import.handler.interval.ms=10000
 ```
-* Interval the import is started all over again, meaning only missing entities are fetched during the import restart.
+* Interval at which the import is started all over again, meaning only missing entities are fetched during the import restart.
 The data already imported is kept.
 ```
 camunda.optimize.es.import.handler.pages.reset.interval.value=30
 ```